 This was the underground city of Derinkuyu, carved into the same rock that grows in such mesmerizing shapes above ground.

-This was not the first such discovery in the region nor was it the last.
+The discovery of the underground city of Derinkuyu was not the first such discovery in the region, nor was it the last.
 The area is known for its underground cities, of which Derinkuyu is the largest.
 The city extends 200 feet into the ground and encompasses 11 floors, which is enough to shelter 20,000 people.

-Below the Earth's surface, Cappadocians lived lives as fulfilling as those they'd led above.
+Underground, Cappadocians lived lives as fulfilling as those they'd led above.
 Derinkuyu was fitted with wine and oil presses, stables, cellars, storage rooms, refectories, and chapels.
 They even reportedly had religious schools and studies for students.
-On the bottommost level was a cruciform church carved directly into the rock.
+On the bottom most level was a cruciform church carved directly into the rock.
 All the while, a 180-foot ventilation shaft provided both oxygen and water to those living below.

-The Christians of Cappadocia faced persecution even in the 20th century, by which time the Ottoman Empire had control of the region.
-In 1909, the massacre of 30,000 Christian Armenians in the city of Adana drove the Cappadocian Greeks underground yet again.
+Then, in 1909, the massacre of 30,000 Christian Armenians in the city of Adana drove the Cappadocian Greeks underground yet again.
 In 1923, most of the Cappadocian Greeks were expelled from the region in a population exchange between Greece and Turkey, an attempt to purge both countries of their respective religious minorities.

 Afterward, Derinkuyu sat undisturbed until 1963, when the astounding underground city of central Turkey was rediscovered and finally brought into the light.